Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Related Work

-A complementary line of work focuses on configuration tuning and self-driving databases~\cite{pavlo2017selfdriving,DBLP:conf/cidr/HilprechtBBEHKR20}, where systems such as OtterTune~\cite{vanaken2017automatic} apply machine learning to optimize system parameters.
-Other work incorporates learned models into core components, including learned indexes~\cite{kraska2018learned}, learned cardinality estimation~\cite{kipf2018learned}, and learned cost models~\cite{marcus2019neo}.

 These methods can improve performance but are confined to a fixed architecture, optimizing only configurations and physical structures without altering the engine itself.
-In contrast, synthesizing a workload-specific DBMS requires exploring alternative system implementations, enabling deeper, architecture-level optimizations tailored to the workload.
+In contrast, synthesizing a workload-specific DBMS requires exploring alternative system implementations, enabling deeper, architecture-level optimizations tailored to the workload.{These methods can improve performance but are confined to a fixed architecture, whereas synthesizing a workload-specific DBMS enables deeper, architecture-level optimizations.}

-\paragraph{LLM-Driven Synthesis.} Large language models now enable automated generation of nontrivial software artifacts~\cite{chen2021evaluating}, and tool-augmented agents can iteratively generate and refine code using execution feedback~\cite{yao2022react}.
-These capabilities have begun to influence data management.
-CodexDB~\cite{trummer2022codexdb}, for example, generates query-processing code from SQL queries and natural-language instructions by decomposing queries into plan steps and synthesizing executable implementations.
-Follow-up systems such as GPT-DB~\cite{trummer2023gptdb} generate customizable SQL processing code in general-purpose languages and support interactive control over execution behavior.
-However, neither of them aims for a bespoke design.